SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 on the instance of the class that it wraps, which allows the wrapped class to be deallocated at any time.
-It behaves the same as an unowned reference does under ARC, except an unowned optional reference can be ``nil``.
+It behaves the same as an unowned reference does under ARC, except that an unowned optional reference can be ``nil``.

-Like non-optional unowned references, you're responsible for ensuring that ``nextCourse`` always refers to a course that hasn't be deallocated.
+Like non-optional unowned references, you're responsible for ensuring that ``nextCourse`` always refers to a course that hasn't been deallocated.
 In this case, for example,
 when you delete a course from ``department.courses`` you also need to remove any references to it